 Streets are a vital part of every community.
 They play an essential role when it comes to making a community attractive and livable.
 The foundation of complete street principles and policies is the idea that streets are for everyone.
 Complete streets are designed and operated to ensure safe use for all modes of transportation and users, including pedestrians, bicyclists, motorists, and transit riders of all abilities and ages.
 Policies implementing complete streets may be set at the state, regional, and local levels and are often included as part of roadway design guidelines.
 Transportation agencies must often change their approach to roadway development to implement complete streets by creating streets that prioritize safety for slower modes of transportation instead of the high speeds of cars across the entire right of way.
 Approaches vary by community context, so a complete street in a rural community such as Atwater Township may be very different from one in a city such as Kent.
 These streets typically incorporate a range of elements such as sidewalks, bike lanes, bus lanes, median islands, curb extensions, accessible pedestrian signals, modified travel lanes, benches, and other streetscape and landscape treatments.
 Benefits of complete streets include:

-- Reduced vehicle crashes, pedestrian risk, and bicyclist risk through the separation of uses and other safety features - Improved health of the general population https:// smartgrowthamerica.org/

-- through safe access to walking and biking corridors - Reduced contribution to air pollution by providing alternative transportation options
+- Reduced vehicle crashes, pedestrian risk, and bicyclist risk through the separation of uses and other safety features - Improved health of the general population through safe access to walking and biking corridors